January 2026 City Council Minutes

 Motion passed.

-Motion made by King to accept Change Order #3.
+Motion made by King to approve Street Financial Report FY25 and Resolution #2025-09022025.
 Second by Scheidel.

-Ayes: King, Scheidel, Croell, Wilson and Roberson
+Ayes: Scheidel, King, Croell, Roberson and Wilson

 Nays: None